airinnlionhart/apicodeassignment/README.md

 The assumption is that the data givens is in the formats below for applicants and questions even though it not Json best pratices it was the format that was shown.
-Questions is a list with correct json format [{"Id":"id", "Question":"string","Answer":"string"}] Applicants is a list of json data with the format [{"Name":"string", Questions:[{"Id":"id", "Answer":"string"}]
+Questions is a list with correct json format [{"Id":"id", "Question":"string","Answer":"string"}] Applicants is a list of json data with the format [{"Name":"string", "Questions":[{"Id":"id", "Answer":"string"}]

 Ways to import data
 import the questions: